Extra Values - People¶

 Exception

 If the Admin assigns a Visibility Role to the Extra Value, only a user with that role can view and edit the Extra Value.
-See caution below.
+If you enter multiple user roles (separated by commas) in the Visibility field, a user with any one of those roles will be able to view and edit the Extra Value.

-Extra Values can be used for all sorts of information.
+Extra Values can be used for a variety of information.
 A few examples include flagging a member as ordained, indicating a country of origin (helpful if you have an ESL program), or which worship service someone normally attends.

 This type of Extra Value field will display on every person’s record.
-You just have to edit them on an individual’s record to select or enter the actual value/data.
+You will edit them on an individual’s record to select or enter the actual value/data.
 Use Standard Extra Values if many people in the database will have data in this field.
-Making them Standard is a great convenience for you.

 Example of a Standard Extra Value